evilnero/files/readme.txt

 You can start in any other position if you're not pressing 0.
 7,8,9 are used to move stuff stacked in your (premium) stash tabs fast.
 Here too, you're using 3 keys instead of 1.
 This is designed for 1920-1080 resolution.
 If need others, you'll need to adjust coordinates and recomplite or start it with AutoHotkey (can recommend an editor here: Scite for AutoHotkey).

-//
-Support/Donate...
-I am from Russia, so getting donates/money from other countries here is difficult these days.
-But if you'd like to support, here is my
-Ozon (Ozon Ekom Bank) card (Russian card system MIR, not VISA/Master): 2204320103596609 Can think about other options, if you'll contact me via Telegram: https://t.me/evilnero